VolunteerCrowd is a Certifying Organization for the PVSA

 When it comes to certifying organizations for the President’s Volunteer Service Award (PVSA), students have a range of options.
 But it’s tricky.
 Schools, especially private schools, will verify hours but often only for approved charities.
-Individual military branches, government agencies, civic, national service programs, or businesses may also certify but only for related charities or causes.
+Individual military branches, government agencies, civic, national service programs, or businesses may also certify, but only for related charities or causes.
 VolunteerCrowd’s College and Career Advantage Program is different.
-We certify all hours for students in K-12 through college serving verified nonprofits or schools.
+We certify all hours for students, K-12 through college, serving verified nonprofits or schools.
 But, there is a lot you need to understand before you get started.

 Know PVSA Qualifying Levels for Your Age

 For VolunteerCrowd specifically, the student’s age on January 1st determines the number of hours a student has to volunteer for each award level.
 For example, if you turn 16 on May 2nd, and volunteer 113 hours that year, you qualify for the gold award because you were 15 on January 1st when the award year began.

 Kids (5-10 years old)